roman-milk/roman-milk.github.io/olivia-1.md

  Gone were the designer clothes to be replaced by a cheap blouse and a skirt a hooker would be embarrassed wearing.
 With lurid make-up plastered on the image was too real.
 She had helped transform herself into the cheapest of whores.

  After such ill use and the way she had reacted, offering herself to them in a most vile way, she felt empty.
 She felt her self-esteem crumble to nothing knowing whatever they had planned would be submitted to.
 However vile the chore, she would carry it out like the obedient little slut she had become.
-Report_Story #1